 Creating a Check Range filter in WP Dashboard

-1 Step — Firstly, navigate to Smart Filters > Add New in your WordPress Dashboard.
-Here you need to type in the Name, Filter Label and Active Filter Label for your filter.
+Navigate to the Smart Filters tab in your WordPress Dashboard and click the “Add New” button.
+Here you need to type in the Name, Filter Label, and Active Filter Label for your filter.

-Adjusting a Check Range filter for products
+Assigning a Check Range filter to products

-3 Step —In the Content settings, you’ll need to need the created filter in the Select filter field.
-Then, apply this filter for JetWooBuilder Product Grid.
+In the Content settings, you’ll need to choose the created filter in the Select filter field.
+Then, apply This filter for the “JetWooBuilder Product Grid”.

-Adjusting a Check Range filter for publications
+Assigning a Check Range filter to publications